 Kami Murphy has been an educator for the past 19 years as a teacher, school counselor, District PBIS Coach, Principal, and is currently working as the PBIS Coordinator for Desert Mountain SELPA.
 She coordinates trainings, coaching and provides consulting services to districts.
 She has been an active member of school site PBIS teams, district PBIS teams, regional PBIS implementation and an active member at the state level of PBIS implementation.
 She has been a conference speaker on numerous topics, such as Early Childhood Transition, PBIS Implementation, Mental Health and PBIS Integration, and Community Collaboration to name a few topics.
 Currently, she is a PBIS Assessment Coordinator, School-Wide Information Systems (SWIS) Facilitator, District Capacity Assessment (DCA) Administrator, and Restorative Practices Trainer (International Institute of Restorative Practices.)
 Her PBIS team provides data, coaching and consulting support to over 30 LEAs.
 The PBIS team at Desert Mountain SELPA has a current focus to build up our district’s capacity to implement PBIS effectively using implementation science.

-Stephanie Tague, MSW, currently serves as the coordinator for SCCOE’s Safe and Healthy Schools Department and for the regional Positive Behavior Interventions and Supports (PBIS) Technical Assistance Center.
-She received her degrees from the University of Pittsburgh, Pennsylvania, and completed post-graduate work at San Francisco State University, California.
-Stephanie has served the educational system in a variety of capacities and roles during her tenure.
-In her spare time she acts as an adjunct professor for California State University Monterey Bay College of Education.
+Stephanie Tague, MSW serves as the coordinator for Santa Clara County Office of Education’s Safe and Healthy Schools Department and for the regional Positive Behavior Interventions and Supports (PBIS) Technical Assistance Center.
+Stephanie has served the educational system in a variety of roles during her tenure, and in her spare time she serves as an adjunct professor at California State University Monterey Bay College of Education.